harlov/generator-spa-ee-angular/README.md

 Release History
 -------------
+* 02/09/15 - v0.9.8 - moved src/_bc to bower_components for a clearer separation of third party and own code
-* 02/04/15 - v0.9.6 - included bindonce, some more styleguide compliance, using logger and exception handler from john papa, coverage report
+* 02/09/15 - v0.9.6 - included bindonce, some more styleguide compliance, using logger and exception handler from john papa, coverage report
 * 02/04/15 - v0.9.1 - now "reasonably tested" ;-), fixed some "src dir" - bugs
 * 02/04/15 - v0.9.0 - fairly tested fork of cg-angular with all the changes mentioned above